The Desert Rose Inn: Budget Choice in the Heart of Alice Springs

 There’s also a magazine and book exchange, and there is plenty of information on hand about tours and activities in Central Australia.

-The hotel’s Tour and Information Desk provides travellers with information about tours of Kings Canyon, the Olgas, Ayers Rock, the East and West MacDonnell Ranges, Palm Valley and of course, Alice Springs.
+The hotel’s Tour and Information Desk provides travellers with information about tours of Kings Canyon, Kata Tjuta (the Olgas), Uluru/Ayers Rock, the East and West MacDonnell Ranges, Palm Valley and of course, Alice Springs.

 The Desert Rose Inn is not a luxury hotel.